Skip to main content

 Oral capsule

-How long is the typical treatment?
-Long-term depending on the condition being treated Long-term depending on the condition being treated
+Who typically uses the medication?
+Adults and children, depending on the condition being treated Adults and children, depending on the condition being treated

 Conditions treated by Zoloft vs. Prozac

-Zoloft is commonly prescribed for the treatment of major depressive disorder and social anxiety disorder.
-However, it is also approved to treat OCD, panic disorder, premenstrual dysphoric disorder, and PTSD.
+Zoloft is commonly prescribed for the treatment of major depressive disorder, OCD, and panic disorder.
+However, it is also approved by the U.S. Food and Drug Administration (FDA) to treat social anxiety disorder, premenstrual dysphoric disorder (PMDD), and post-traumatic stress disorder (PTSD).
+In some cases, Zoloft may be used off-label for bipolar depression and an eating disorder called bulimia nervosa.

-Prozac is often prescribed to treat major depressive disorder, panic disorder, OCD, and bulimia.
-In addition, Prozac can treat depressive episodes of bipolar I disorder when used with olanzapine.
-The active ingredient of Prozac can also be used to treat premenstrual dysphoric disorder, but it’s marketed under a different name: Sarafem.
+Like Zoloft, Prozac may be prescribed to treat major depressive disorder, OCD, and panic disorder.
+In addition, Prozac is FDA-approved to treat an eating disorder called bulimia nervosa.
+It is also approved for depressive episodes of bipolar I disorder when used with olanzapine.
+The active ingredient of Prozac may be used to treat PMDD, but it’s marketed under a different brand name: Sarafem.
 Prozac is sometimes used off-label for PTSD and social anxiety disorder.

 Off-label uses of Zoloft and Prozac also include the treatment of general anxiety, binge eating disorder, and body dysmorphic disorder.